 I prefer to use the liquid version because I feel it last me longer and I don’t like to take so many pills (I already do my multi-vitamin and Omega’s in pills) and gravitate between this one & this one.
 It doesn’t taste like anything really, but I personally prefer the mint flavored ones.

 There are so many reasons why I use Chlorophyll and why it can be good for us.
 These are the main ones why I drink chlorophyll water on a daily basis:

-1 – Cancer-fighting: studies have found that chlorophyll can bind to potential carcinogens and interfere with how they’re absorbed within the human gastrointestinal track.
+1 – Cancer-fighting: studies have found that chlorophyll can bind to potential carcinogens and interfere with how they’re absorbed within the human gastrointestinal tract.
 According to a research out of Oregon State University “Adding chlorophyll drops to your water promotes an alkaline environment for your body, which can reduce inflammation.
 Decreased inflammation, in turn, means a reduced risk for cancer.”

 2 – It helps detox: If you’ve done my Bounce Back Detox Program or are familiar with it, you know that in the program I explain the HUGE detoxing benefits of chlorophyll.
 It binds with toxic toxins and metals to disrupt its absorption.